Santia0098/JavaEE/README.md

 # Java Estandar Edition - Project

-This project works with JEE, Docker, Postgres, OmniDB
+This project works with Java Enterprise Edition, Docker, Postgres, OmniDB.

+## Overview
+### Dependencies

-We use many libraries like:
+We use many libraries in our project like:

 - spring-boot-starter-data-jpa
 - postgresql